Insurance for project managers

 What is project manager insurance?

-Project manager insurance is a specialized policy designed to cover project management professionals if they cause or are alleged to have caused a financial loss to one of your customers.
+Project manager insurance is a specialized professional liability policy designed to cover project management professionals and businesses if they cause or are alleged to have caused a financial loss to one of your customers.
 In general, project managers may face allegations of professional negligence, inaccurate advice, and loss of confidential documents or blueprints.
 A third-party lawsuit can cost you several thousands of dollars and severely damage your professional reputation.
 A customized project manager insurance policy covers your legal defence costs and any court-rendered settlement or judgment against you, whether the allegations you face are legitimate or not.

 What does it cover?

 Project management insurance is designed to cover the risks project managers are most likely to face.
 Those risks will vary depending on your project and industry.
 However, the following coverages typically comprise an extensive project managers’ insurance policy:

 - Professional Liability Insurance: Also known as errors and omissions (E&O) insurance, professional liability insurance protects project managers against claims alleging financial loss due to a service you provided, as well as lawsuits alleging negligence, misrepresentation, libel and slander, inaccurate advice, and failure to deliver a service as promised.

 - Cyber Liability Insurance: Cybercrime is one of the greatest threats of our time that all project managers and small business owners face each day.
 Because most business is conducted digitally nowadays, protecting your technology systems and confidential customer data is not only imperative but also your responsibility.
 Cyber liability insurance is designed to cover costs associated with cyber-attacks and data breaches that result in a loss of income, compromise your customers’ privacy and data, and technology infrastructure repair.
 If you are sued for third-party damages resulting from a data breach, cyber liability insurance can help you recover quickly.